talkiq/gcloud-aio/auth/README.rst

 This library implements an ``IamClient`` class, which can be used to interact with GCP public keys and URL sign blobs.

+It also implements an ``IapToken`` class which is used for authorizing against an `Identity-Aware Proxy`_ (IAP) secured GCP service.
+IAP uses identity tokens which are specific to the target service and allows administrators to configure a list of identities (ex. service accounts, users, or groups) that may access the service.
+Therefore each ``IapToken`` instance corresponds to an ID token which may be used to authorize against a single IAP service.

 It additionally implements a ``Token`` class, which is used for authorizing against Google Cloud.
 The other ``gcloud-aio-*`` package components accept a ``Token`` instance as an argument; you can define a single token for all of